thruthesky/phone_sign_in/README.md

 The `specialAccount` option allows you to log in using methods other than phone number login, and it can simulate temporary phone number login for review.
 For example, if there is an error in phone number login during iOS review, or if you are asked to show the entire process of phone number login, you can use a review account.

-- `reviewPhoneNumber` and `reviewSmsCode` are temporary phone numbers and SMS codes. `reviewPhoneNumber` should be stored in international phone number format.
-After the user's input phone number is converted into an international phone number format, it is compared with `reviewPhoneNumber`.
+- `reviewPhoneNumber` and `reviewSmsCode` are temporary phone numbers and SMS codes. `reviewPhoneNumber` must be stored in international phone number format like `+11234567890`.
+After the user's input phone number, the phone number is converted into an international phone number format, it is compared with `reviewPhoneNumber`.
 If they match, a review (temporary) login is performed.
 By setting this option, you can simulate the entire process of actual phone number login.
 These options can be used for review when submitting to the iOS Appstore.

+- Don't make the review number begins with '0' since it will be removed.
+  - For instance, If the developer set the review phone number as `+10123456789` and the user may choose the country code as `+1` and input the review number as `0123456789`, then the beginning `0` will be removed.
+And it will become `+1123456789` which is incorrect number.

 - `reviewEmail` and `reviewPassword` are the email address and password for review that will be used to log in when a temporary phone number and SMS code are entered.
 If you log in with the above `reviewPhoneNumber` and `reviewSmsCode`, you do not actually log in with this phone number, but instead log in with this `reviewEmail`.